Snipping Tool

-Snipping Tool is a Microsoft Windows screenshot utility included in Windows Vista and later.
-It can take still screenshots of an open window, rectangular areas, a free-form area, or the entire screen.
+Snipping Tool is a Microsoft Windows screenshot and screencast utility included in Windows Vista and later.
+It can take still screenshots or record videos of an open window, rectangular areas, a free-form area, or the entire screen.
 Snips can then be annotated using a mouse or a tablet, stored as an image file (PNG, GIF, or JPEG file) or an MHTML file, or e-mailed.
-Snipping Tool allows for basic image editing of the snapshot, with different colored pens, an eraser, and a highlighter.
+The Snipping Tool allows for basic image editing of the snapshot, with different colored pens, an eraser, and a highlighter.

 History

-Before Windows Vista, Snipping Tool, originally known as the Clipping Tool, was included in the Experience Pack for Windows XP Tablet PC Edition 2005.
+Before Windows Vista, the Snipping Tool, originally known as the Clipping Tool, was included in the Experience Pack for Windows XP Tablet PC Edition 2005.
 It was originally released as a PowerToy for the Microsoft Tablet PC launch on November 7, 2002.

 In Windows 10 version 1809, a new Universal app version of Snipping Tool known as Snip & Sketch was introduced.
 It was first named Screen Sketch, and was initially a component of the Windows Ink Workspace.
 Snipping Tool was modified to contain a notice warning of the application's deprecation, which encouraged users to move to Snip & Sketch.
 Despite this, the app was never removed from Windows 10.

-In April 2021, Microsoft released Windows 10 Insider build 21354, which made Snipping Tool updateable from the Microsoft Store by being packaged with Snip & Sketch.
+In April 2021, Microsoft released Windows 10 Insider build 21354, which made the Snipping Tool updateable from the Microsoft Store by being packaged with Snip & Sketch.

-In Windows 11 insider build 22000.132, released on August 12, 2021, both Snip & Sketch and the legacy version of Snipping Tool were merged into an updated version of Snipping Tool, which has an interface similar to the legacy Snipping Tool.
+Windows 11 insider build 22000.132, released on August 12, 2021, introduced an update to Snip & Sketch that renames it to Snipping Tool and ports it to WinUI 3.0 and brings an interface closer to the legacy Snipping Tool.
+The legacy snipping tool was removed with this build.
+Since the update on November 07, 2025, Snipping Tool has a screen recording function.